ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-getting-started/3-projects/_index.md

 An automation controller **Project** is a logical collection of Ansible Playbooks.
 You manage your playbooks by placing them into a source code management (SCM) system supported by automation controller, including Git, Subversion, and others.

-You should definitely keep your Playbooks under version control.
+And yes, you should definitely keep your Playbooks under version control.

 ## Setup a Git Repository as a Project